As a short-term rental host, the importance of regular property maintenance can’t be overlooked.

 - I have a photo of our wifi router in case a guest needs to reset it

 Airbnb Hosting Tip: Lastly, one of the most impactful things you can do is actually live at your rental property before you start renting it.
-This allows you to find and fix any issues before your first guests arrive.
+This allows you to find and fix any issues before your first guests arrive and make note of anything that guests might need help with, so you know how to respond when they reach out to you.

 If you own an Airbnb, it’s inevitable – you’ll have to do property maintenance from time to time.